A Devil of a Time; a Helluva Hike

 June 29, 2008

-[2015 Update: In late 2014, a the Burlington Tunxis Trail got a makeover.
-I’ve corrected and updated all my pages on them to better fit the new reality in the woods and on the maps.
+[2015 Update: In late 2014, the Tunxis Trail in Burlington got a makeover.
+I’ve corrected and updated all my relevant pages to better fit the new reality in the woods and on the maps.
 So if some of this sounds clunky, that’s why.
 Though none of the trails on this page changed, some of the information about other trails has.
 I shall do my best.]

 Tunxis Punch Brook Trail, 1.5 Miles